-Born Audrey Geraldine Lorde, she recognized the power of names and naming early in life, changing hers as a child to Audre to highlight the symmetry of both names ending in “e”.
-At 49 years old, her landmark memoir Zami: A New Spelling Of My Name confirmed her stature as a great and essential writer and the foremost “black lesbian feminist poet warrior”.
+Born Audrey Geraldine Lorde in 1934, Audra Lorde understood the power of names and naming early in life, changing hers as a child to to highlight the symmetry of both names ending in “e”.
+At 49 years old, her landmark memoir Zami: A New Spelling Of My Name cemented her reputation as an essential writer and the foremost “Black Lesbian Feminist Poet Warrior”.

 She spent a year at the National University of Mexico, graduated from Hunter College, and received her advanced degree from Columbia University.